MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

    > **Note**: Wait until the installation completes.
 This should take about 2 minutes.

+   > **Note** Upon completing the installation of Windows Admin Center, you may receive the error ERR_CONNECTION_REFUSED.
+If this happens, restart SEA-SVR2 before proceeding.

 1. On **SEA-ADM1**, start Microsoft Edge and connect to the local instance of Windows Admin Center at **https://SEA-ADM1.contoso.com**.
 1. If prompted, in the **Windows Security** dialog box, enter the following credentials, and then select **OK**: